Bankrupting Sybil Despite Churn: Experiments

 \section{Experiments}

-We now report on several empirical contributions.
-First, in Section~\ref{section:empasym}, we propose and implement numerous heuristics for \ergo.
-Second, we measure the resource burning cost for \ergo, as a function of the adversarial cost, and compare it against prior results.
-Third, in Section~\ref{sec:evalEst}, we evaluate the performance of the \goodJest algorithm by measuring the approximation factor for the join rate of good IDs.
-All our experiments were written in MATLAB.
+We now report on several empirical contributions that complement our prior analysis by illustrating how the performance of our algorithms compares to that predicted by our upper bounds.
+First, in Section~\ref{section:empasym}, we measure the resource burning cost for \ergo as a function of the adversarial cost, and we compare this against the cost resulting from prior results in the literature.
+Second, in Section~\ref{sec:evalEst}, we evaluate the performance of the \goodJest algorithm by measuring the approximation factor for the join rate of good IDs.
+Third, in Section~\ref{section:heuristics}, we propose and implement several heuristics for \ergo.
+All our experiments were written in MATLAB, and our source code can be found online~\cite{diksha-code}.

 We use churn data from the following networks:

 {\bf $\bullet$ Bitcoin.} This dataset records the join and departure events of IDs in the Bitcoin network, timestamped to the second, over roughly 7 days \cite{7140490}.